'Cause Baboon's better than Weasel.

 - Drop-In Character: Loulabelle the nurse, Weasel's main squeeze, at the beginning of Season Two... however, see Put on a Bus below...

 - Baboon's point is later proven when Weasel, not wanting to be the only smart person in a world of idiots, read the book and it didn't make him any less intelligent.
-It was just everybody else was already that stupid.
+It was just everybody else was already that stupid and he didn't notice until now.

 - Earth-Shattering Kaboom: Seen at the end of "The Hole," complete with various objects flying from the explosion such as buildings, cars, even a pork butt on a plate!